Sintex: Sintex Industries Limited

 Despite strong initial showings after the demerger, in June 2019 Sintex Industries was downgraded by CARE Ratings to "issuer non-cooperating" and defaulted on non-convertible debentures from Punjab National Bank.
 Another default later that year precipitated a plea by Invesco Asset Management in December 2020 and Sintex Industries entered bankruptcy in April 2021.

 Sintex Plastics Technology Limited

+Sintex developed an anaerobic digester in 2008 that captures emissions from human waste for use as fuel or for generating electricity.

 Sintex began a campaign called ReviveOurRivers in October 2017 encouraging people to make a pledge to keep rivers clean.

 In August 2019, Sintex Plastics sold the entirety of subsidiary Sintex NP SAS to XTECH Invest.
 The French unit was known as Nief Plastic SA before Sintex acquired it in 2007.

 In March 2021, Sintex Plastics reported a major fire at the Sanaswadi plant, part of the Sintex-BAPL material subsidiary.